 The nearest metro station to Santa Apolonia is Escolas Gerais station, which will give you easy access to the whole city.
 However, it’s a 13 minute walk from Santa Apolonia, so factor that in if you have heavy bags!

 If you’d rather not walk anywhere, opt for one of the local buses that go various routes around the city.
 These buses can be found directly outside the station and you’ll be able to buy a ticket at the station.
-Taxis line up around here too, if you want the most convenient route.
+Taxis line up around here too, if you want the most convenient option.

 I found everyone in the station, and bus drivers, to be extremely helpful when I was trying to work out which bus I needed.
 But if you have mobile data, I’d recommend downloading CityMapper to easily find the best route to your final destination.